Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/yube-cream

 Some would argue the price, and I agree with them.
 It’s not exactly cheap.
 The main skin cream jar (shown below) will set you back $25.00/£19.99.

 If you’re hesitant, what I’d recommend you do is get the free samples on their website and the smaller skin cream tube.
 That way, you’ve not bought a mountain of the stuff if you don’t like it.
 I just jumped straight in there with the skin cream jar and didn’t regret it one bit.
 There are so many awesome product reviews on YouTube and I read articles on how Yu-Be cleared up people’s eczema; I knew I was getting a fantastic product.

 Top tip – if you so happen to be in Japan at the time, buy it there instead because it’s so cheap.
-It’s called YuskinA Family Medical Cream, costing only $5 and the volume is significantly larger!
+It’s called YuskinA Family Medical Cream, costing only $5 over there and the volume is significantly larger!
 But you can still buy it online if you don’t have a trip to Japan planned.

 Join the Japanese for pristine skin